 Remove Tape measure.
 Place Bahlsen Waffeletten Cookies on each line marked by the knife.

 Depending on the height of your cake, you may need to cut the Bahlsen Waffeletten cookies in half an place beneath your initial row.
 Using a pastry bag filled with light to medium brown frosting, and a basket weave decorating tip, do a basket weave over the Bahlsen Waffeletten cookies:

 Now we need the gingham napkin for the inside of the basket.

 Roll out you fondant to about 1/4″ thickness.

 Then, using a template and spray dye, add your gingham design.

 Carefully lift the fondant and place it on top of the cake, positioning it to drape over the edges.

 Create any folds you like to make it look like fabric.

 This is an easy cake with stunning results.
-The taste is decadent and carried off my theme of creating a basket for Little Red Riding Hood.
-In fact, it’s so good, even the wolf needed to get closer!
+The taste is decadent and carries off my theme of creating a basket for Little Red Riding Hood.
+It’s so good; even the wolf needed to get closer!